 The Irish Association of Orthoptists will continue to engage with CORU to ensure members are kept informed of their requirement to register.
 Check back here for updates.

 The council member representing orthoptists is Mr. Tony McAleer.

 Tony graduated in 1985 from the Midland Orthoptic Training School, Birmingham, England and obtained a Masters in Medical Science from the University of Sheffield in 2002.
 He took up employment in 1985 at the Royal Victoria Eye and Ear Hospital, Dublin, where he still works as a Clinical Specialist Orthoptist.
 He has also worked at St Vincents University Hospital, Dublin, St Michael’s Hospital, Dun Laoghaire, Our Lady’s Children’s Hospital, Crumlin, and in the Midland Health Board area.

 He has been involved in the production of the “Therapy Research – Delivering Best Health” (DoHC 2008) and the “Identification of Research Priorities for Therapy Professions in Ireland” (DoHC 2010) strategy documents.
-He is currently carrying out a large audit of referrals to the hospital ophthalmology services from community vision screening programmes.

 He has extensive experience as a professional representative for the Orthoptics profession.
 He has been Chair of the Irish Association of Orthoptists, a member of the British and Irish Orthoptic Society executive, a founder member of the Therapy Professions Committee and a representative on the IMPACT Professional Vocational Group.
 He has collaborated for many years with other professions in the interests of patient care and safety and will bring the benefits of this experience to CORU.